sandraC1996/Cota_Portfolio/FP2.md

  - Address since the beginning how the goal of the presentation is to make the user understand they have a say in what content is been created based on the shows they watch.
  - Which streaming service they can choose base on what you support.
 Ex.
 Which streaming services have more diverse and inclusive content creators.

 To make these changes, I reworked the outline and change my approach to the project.
 I will have a quick introduction about streaming services, and I will dive right into their overpopulation and impact on households.
-Then I will address how these services are changing to the original content and how data is shaping it.
+Then I will address how these services are changing to create original content and how data has a huge role in their development.

 ## Revised Outline: